ucsb-cs8-m17/ucsb-cs8-m17.github.io/_exam/e03/cs8_m17_e03/handout.md

 # Getting Started

 * Open your web browser and navigate to <https://submit.cs.ucsb.edu>, and login.
-* You may also a web browser tab to <https://docs.python.org>
+* You may also open a web browser tab to <https://docs.python.org>

 * Apart from these two sites, NO OTHER WEB ACCESS IS PERMITTED.